Skip to main content

 Run your first query

-rosql query "FROM traces WHERE status = 'ERROR' SINCE 1 hour ago" \
+rosql query "FROM traces WHERE status = 'ERROR' LIMIT 5" \

 Need fleet-scale telemetry?